Foundstone/rastrea2r/README.md

 memdump: Acquires a memory dump from the endpoint ** Windows only

 triage: Collects triage information from the endpoint ** Windows only

+web-hist: Collects and parses browsing history for all users in the system (ie, firefox, chrome and opera). ** Windows only NEW

+prefetch: Collects and parses prefetch folder from the endpoint ** Windows only NEW

 ** Notes